vuestorefront/vue-storefront/packages/core/docs/general/context.md

 ## Generating context in your own composables without core factories

 Sometimes, you want to avoid using core factories and you want to go with creating your own composable from scratch or maybe your own factory.
-Of course that can come with creating and using a context.
+Of course, that can come with creating and using a context.

 ```js